unicornrainbow/Notebox/README.md

 For example: Notes from December 4th 2013 would be stored in `entries/2013/12/04`.

-Within that directory, the file is stores according to a timestamp of when the file was generated, and can carry any file extension.
+Within that directory, the file is stored according to a timestamp of when the file was generated, and can carry any file extension.

 Example: `entries/2013/12/04/12:23:25.txt`.